arushimunjal/cse15l-lab-reports/cse15l-lab-report-2.md

 ![Image](serveroutput1.png)

 - The handleRequest method is called, as it checks the path of the URL and returns messages after the = to the server.
-- The relevant argument is "Hello".
+- The relevant argument is "Hi".
 The value of the field `message` is "Hello \n Hi \n".
 - The value is changed after the request because the handleRequest method adds the message in the query to the `message` value.

 # Part 2: